SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 • Act on the advice and instruction of the coaching team.

-• Attend any information and training sessions as directed by the club.
+• Attend any information and training sessions as directed by SSSA.

 Squad Reps